zephyranthes03/orm-sqlalchemy/README.md

 Elapsed time printed on the logs.

-** date file has PRIMARY KEY attribute, So it could have duplicate value on `date` field.
+** The id(station and date combination) has PRIMARY KEY attribute.
+So the weather table couldn't have duplicate station and date combication.

 ## Problem 3 - Data Analysis